mrwoof/google-chat-takeout-reader/README.md

 **- OR -**

-If you'd prefer to download it the utility and load it into your browser locally, do the following:
+If you'd prefer to download the utility and load it into your browser locally, do the following:

 - Download the file `google_chat_takeout_reader.html`
-    - And of course `static/img/chat-reader-logo.png` so you don't have ae broken imnage in the header
+    - And of course `static/img/chat-reader-logo.png` so you don't have a broken imnage in the header
 - Open that file in Google Chrome
 - Select the directory containing your _uncompressed_ Google Chat Takeout files (this won't work on `.zip` or `.tgz` files -- you need to unzip them first)
 - Grant permission for your browser to view the files on the file system